 - This week's Skill Builder practices with replacing weak, vague, or overused words.
-Words like fine, good, and go tend to appear frequently in students' paragraphs.
-Encourage them to use stronger, more specific words. - Your student should refer often to the Weak Words list (see p.
-17 in the very back of the WriteShop I and II workbooks) and avoid using weak words in compositions and essays.
-Today, introduce the Weak Words list to your teen. - 3.
-As you edit a composition (in this and future lessons), keep your own Weak Words list handy (TM p.
+Words like fine, good, and go tend to show up regularly in students' paragraphs.
+Encourage them to use stronger, more specific words. - Students should refer to their Weak Words list and avoid using weak words in compositions and essays.
+Today, introduce the Weak Words list to your teen.
+It's located in the very back of both WriteShop I and II workbooks. - 3.
+As you edit compositions (in this and future lessons), keep your own Weak Words list handy (TM p.
 A-9).
-When you spot weak words, mark them and require your student to replace them with more concrete ones.
+If you spot any, mark them so your student knows to replace them with more concrete ones.